profsmucker/ta-works/Documentation/README.md

 		* The students without a position after the match
 		* The courses that did not get matched
 		* The final matching result between courses and students
+	* Unhappy with results?
+		* Exclude students, adjust student ratings, adjust instructor ratings or adjust number of positions available and run it again.
+		* Another alternative is exporting the course_info and student_info from the previous step and run it with the old excel heuristic.

 ### Backup Database / Media Files
 * Backup